Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On the 753rd pitch of the contest, Baines stepped in against Chuck Porter.
 He drove a fastball over the center field fence.
 The White Sox poured out of the dugout.
 The game was finally over.

-Baines went 2-for-11 in the marathon, but only the last at-bat mattered.
+Baines went 2-for-11 in the marathon, but only the last at-bat counted.
 The bat he used for the final swing is now in the Baseball Hall of Fame in Cooperstown.
 Baines played 22 major league seasons and was inducted into the Hall in 2019.
 Of everything he did on a baseball field, the swing that ended 25 innings of attrition at old Comiskey Park remains the moment most fans remember first.

 Get Baseball History in Your Inbox

-Get weekly baseball history in your inbox.
+Get daily or weekly baseball history by email.

 Subscribe